mattbasta/client-performance-handbook/README.md

         - Typed arrays
     3. Performance of APIs
     4. Asm.js
-        - Asm.js is a red herring
-        - Why you should mostly never use it
-        - ...and what are the exceptions
     5. Frameworks and Performance
         - Aren’t frameworks necessary?
         - Aren’t frameworks unnecessary?